Audi Q3 review - MPG, CO2 and running costs

-The Audi Q3 will hold onto a decent chunk of its original value, with both the standard and Sportback models retaining around 48% of their original value over three years and 36,000 miles of ownership.
-Diesel versions tend to fare slightly worse, overall, than petrol cars, but only by a fraction.
+The Audi Q3 will hold onto a decent chunk of its original value, retaining around 56-60 per cent of its original value over three years and 36,000 miles of ownership.
+The Sportback models fare a little better at 60-63 per cent.

 In this review

 - 1Audi Q3 reviewPremium quality and style, plus impressive practicality and class-leading tech, make the Audi Q3 an appealing small SUV

 - 2Engines, performance and driveMuch improved ride comfort makes the latest Audi Q3 a real contender for class honours

 - 3MPG, CO2 and Running Costs - currently readingThe Q3's economy figures are decent, while running costs should be appropriate to each model’s performance

 - 4Interior, design and technologyWith typically stylish design inside and out, the Audi Q3's onboard tech is equally impressive